17th Infantry Regiment (United States): Interwar period

+Afghanistan

+The 1st Battalion, 17th Infantry Regiment (1-17th) suffered the highest casualty rate of any US infantry battalion in the War in Afghanistan.
+The battalion took over the Arghandab and Lower Shah Wali Kot districts from one company of Canadian troops who had not had the manpower to take the fight to the Taliban.
+The battalion was very successful regaining control over the area despite losing Alpha Company for part of the deployment to help the Marines in the Helmand Province.

 Coat of arms

-A buffalo, displayed on the a shield below the stone wall, represents the regiment's history in the Korean war.
+A buffalo, displayed on a shield below the stone wall, represents the regiment's history in the Korean war.
 The "Buffalo" nickname was adopted at the suggestion of the 17th Regiment's commander in the Korean War, Col. William W. "Buffalo Bill" Quinn.

 The shield is blue, as it is the color of the infantry.

 The crest is a sea lion taken from the Spanish Arms of Manila to represent the fighting for that city in 1898.

 The five-bastioned fort, shown on the blue shield above and to the right of the stone wall, was the badge of the 5th Army Corps in Cuba in 1898.

 The two arrows represent the Indian campaigns the 17th Regiment participated in.

 The 17th Infantry Regiment was in the Army of the Potomac during the Civil War in Sykes' Division of the 5th Army Corps, the badge of which was a white Cross pattée, which is embodied in the coat of arms and shown on the blue field above and to the left of the stone wall.

 At Fredericksburg the 17th suffered heavy losses in the assault on the famous stone wall, "For one entire day, (December 14) the men of the 17th lay flat on their faces eighty yards in front of the famous stone wall, behind which the enemy was posted in large numbers and any movement on their part was sure to draw the fire of rebel sharpshooters.